 Volunteering at NPC

-We have two programs for people that are interested in comming to Peru to help the project, volunteer expaditions and project assistants:
+We have two programs for those interested in visiting Peru to offer voluntary help:

-The following background information covers our project and the research we will be carrying out starting July 2012.
+The following background information covers our project and the research we will be carrying out beginning July 2012 onwards.
 The accompanying application pack contains more information that you will need to participate in the project.
 We look forward to hearing from you!

 What is the Yellow-tailed Woolly Monkey Conservation project?